Cut-and-join operators in cohomological field theory and topological recursion: Topological recursion and Givental decomposition for degenerate cases

 \subsection{Chekhov--Eynard--Orantin topological recursion}

 CohFTs, including the degenerate ones associated with the Norbury classes, are closely related to another universal construction of mathematical physics.
-The Chekhov--Eynard--Orantin topological recursion allows us to recover an infinite tower of correlation function starting from a (non necessarily globally defined) {\em spectral curve} $C$, two meromorphic differentials on it, $\hbox{d} x$ and $\hbox{d} y$, and a canonical bilinear differential $B(z_1,z_2)$ for $z_1,z_2 \in C$.
+The Chekhov--Eynard--Orantin topological recursion allows us to recover an infinite tower of correlation functions starting from a (not necessarily globally defined) {\em spectral curve} $C$, two meromorphic differentials on it, $\hbox{d} x$ and $\hbox{d} y$, and a canonical bilinear differential $B(z_1,z_2)$ for $z_1,z_2 \in C$.
 We call the set \be S=\left(C, B, x, y\right) \ee the {\em topological recursion data}.
 For the specific choices of the topological recursion data obtained differentials encode different invariants of mathematics and physics, e.g. ones related to the Gromov--Witten theory, knots, topological strings and Hurwitz numbers.
 Let us briefly review the formalism of topological recursion, see \cite{EO,EO1,CN} for more details.

 Let $C$ be a Riemann surface (actually, it can be an open subset of a Riemann surface, possibly non-compact, that is, the spectral curve can be {\em local}).
-On this curve we consider two functions, $x$ and $y$; sometimes the the spectral curve can be specified by these functions.
+On this curve we consider two functions, $x$ and $y$; sometimes the spectral curve can be specified by these functions.
 More specifically, we consider the differential $\hbox{d} x $ with an assumption that it is a meromorphic differential with finitely many simple critical points $p_1,\dots,p_N$.
+Below we call these points the {\em simple ramification points}.
 We assume that the function $y$ is meromorphic in the neighbourhoods of the zeros of $\hbox{d} x $.
 We allow the spectral curve to be {\em irregular} \cite{CN}, that is, the singularities of $y$ (which are at most simple poles) may coincide with the zeroes of $\hbox{d} x$.
 The bidifferential $B$ is symmetric on $C \times C$, with a double pole on the diagonal with double residue equal to 1, and has no other poles in the neighbourhoods of the zeros of $\hbox{d} x $.
 In particular, on $\mathbb{C}\mathrm{P}^1$ the canonical bilinear differential is the Cauchy differentiation kernel \be B_C(z_1,z_2)=\frac{\hbox{d} z_1 \hbox{d} z_2}{(z_1-z_2)^2}, \ee where $z$ is a global coordinate.

 With this input, on the Cartesian product $C^{n}$ we construct a system of symmetric differentials (or {\em correlators}) $\omega_{g,n}$, $g\geq 0$, $n\geq 1$, given by

 where $z$ are some local coordinates in the neighbourhoods of the zeros of $\hbox{d} x$.
 For $2g-2+n>0$ we use the {\em Chekhov--Eynard--Orantin topological recursion}